Claudia Paz y Paz: North American and international recognition

 In 2012, Forbes magazine named Paz y Paz one of the "five most powerful women changing the world".
 In 2013, Paz y Paz was awarded the Judith Lee Stronach Human Rights Award.

 Paz y Paz was also considered to be a leading candidate for the 2013 Nobel Peace Prize.
 The prize was ultimately won by the Organisation for the Prohibition of Chemical Weapons.

 On 15 December 2011, the International Crisis Group held its "In Pursuit of Peace" Award Dinner.
-Claudia Paz y Paz was one of four women honored by U.S. Secretary of State Hillary Clinton for their dedication to promoting peaceful, just and open societies in some of the world's most conflict-affected regions.
+Claudia Paz y Paz was one of four women honored by U.S. Secretary of State Hillary Clinton for their dedication to promoting peaceful, just, and open societies in some of the world's most conflict-affected regions.

-In 2012, the Latin American Studies Association awarded Claudia Paz y Paz the LASA/Oxfam America Martin Diskin Memorial Lectureship, which honors distinguished individuals who combine rigorous scholarship with a commitment to human rights activism.
+In 2012, the Latin American Studies Association awarded Paz y Paz the LASA/Oxfam America Martin Diskin Memorial Lectureship, which honors distinguished individuals who combine rigorous scholarship with a commitment to human rights activism.

+Paz y Paz was named one of BBC's 100 Women of 2013.